Dancing on Ice: Format

 Each week the celebrities and their partners perform a live ice dance routine.
-The four/five (as of Series 8) judges (commonly known as the Ice Panel) judge each performance and give a mark between 0.0 and 10.0 (0.0 to 6.0 between series 1 and 5), depending on the performance.
+The four/five (as of Series 8) judges (commonly known as the Ice Panel) rate each performance and give a mark between 0.0 and 10.0 (0.0 to 6.0 between series 1 and 5), depending on the performance.
 These total scores then create a leaderboard which combines with the public vote in order to determine the two lowest placed couples.
 As this is the case, the pair with the lowest score from the judges can avoid being in the bottom two if the public vote for them.

 Once the scores and votes are combined to form the final leaderboard for that week's show, the two/three couples at the bottom compete in a final showdown known as the "Skate Off", where they perform a different routine known as the Save-Me Skate.
 Unlike the main routines, this routine can be reused if the celebrity is in the Skate Off more than once.
 Once the couples have performed their routines for the judging panel, the judges decide on who deserves to stay and cast their votes, based on their second performance.
 The couple with the most votes from the judges receives a place in the following week's show, while the couple with the fewest votes leaves the competition.
 One couple leaves the competition each week, but in series 7, two couples left in one week, due to numbering issues.
 This also occurred in series 10, 11 and 14 respectively.

 A live reunion special was staged one week after the end of each season, with all celebrities talking about their experiences during the season, and answering questions from a live studio audience.
 Torvill and Dean themselves then made a special in-studio appearance towards the end, thanking the contestants, hosts and judges, and the viewers for their votes.

 Required elements

 From Series 1 to 8, there was an element that the skaters were required to perform as part of their routines.
 From Series 9, the required skating elements format was removed due to the All-Star nature of the series.
-It was brought back in Series 10, known as the judges' challenge.
+It was brought back in Series 10, and known as the Judges' Challenge.
 The required elements included: